 Are you looking to gain a higher level academic qualification to enhance your career prospects?

 If so then this Master’s programme is for YOU!

 The degree would be of particular interest to outdoor professionals who are:

-- Seeking career advancement as teachers, centre managers, youth workers, community development officers, environmental education officers, adventure guides, outdoor instructors and graduate students.
+- Seeking career advancement as teachers, centre managers, youth workers, community development officers, environmental education officers, adventure guides, outdoor instructors and recent graduates.